AleksBulajic/NFT_ID_front-end/READme.md

-# NFT APP
+# IdentityLock

 ### App Description

 - What if we could create unique identities using NFTs?
-NFTApp does exactly that by leveraging web3 technologies and using blockchain technology thus giving each user their own unique ID which only they have access to.
+IdentityLock does exactly that by leveraging web3 technologies and using blockchain technology thus giving each user their own unique ID which only they have access to.

 ### Technologies Used